 To identify where and why prospective students were getting hung up or confused on the website, Collegis performed a full website audit.
-Our experts tested the user experience of the University’s site to find and remove the faults and friction that were inhibiting the website — typically a university’s most valuable marketing tool — from performing.
+Our experts tested the user experience to find and remove the barriers that were inhibiting the website — typically a university’s most valuable marketing tool — from performing.

 User Confusion with Site Architecture